BadAtUserName/reading-notes/class-01.md

    4. Sidebar -> peripheral info, links, quote, ads, ets usually contextual to main content<br>
    5.Footer strip across the bottom of page generally contains fine print, copyright, notices, or contact information<br>

-10.How does metadata influence Search Engine Optimization?
+10.How does metadata influence Search Engine Optimization?<br>
    a.
-You are able to tag your doc with keywords that search engines pick up on which could increase the visibility of your website in a web search.
+You are able to tag your doc with keywords that search engines pick up on which could increase the visibility of your website in a web search.<br>

-11. How is the HTML tag used when specifying metadata?
+11. How is the HTML tag used when specifying metadata?<br>
    a.
 The meta tag has the title, character set, author, keywords.
-Web browsers use meta to display html correctly
+Web browsers use meta to display html correctly<br>

-12. What is the first step to designing a Website?
+12. What is the first step to designing a Website?<br>
    a.
-What do I want to accomplish
+What do I want to accomplish<br>

-13. What is the most important question to answer when designing a Website?
+13. What is the most important question to answer when designing a Website?<br>
    a.
 Is this really necessary and worth my time?
-Will it improve my life?
+Will it improve my life?<br>

-14. Why should you use an < h1 > element over a element to display a top level heading?
+14. Why should you use an < h1 > element over a element to display a top level heading?<br>
    a.
 An h1 is default styled to a large font which make it look like the heading.
-Span makes things look like a top heading but has no semantic value
+Span makes things look like a top heading but has no semantic value<br>

-16. What are the benefits of using semantic tags in our HTML?
+16. What are the benefits of using semantic tags in our HTML?<br>
 a.
-Seo
+Seo<br>
 b.
-Screen readers can use it to navigate visually imapared people
+Screen readers can use it to navigate visually imapared people<br>
 c.
-Finding meaningful blocks of code rather than going though all the div tags
+Finding meaningful blocks of code rather than going though all the div tags<br>
 d.
-Suggests to the developer what kind of data will be populated
+Suggests to the developer what kind of data will be populated<br>
 e.
-Semantic naming mirrors program
+Semantic naming mirrors program<br>

-17. What two things are required to run jS in browser
+17. What two things are required to run jS in browser<br>
-   a. animations and anything interactive
+   a. animations and anything interactive<br>

-19. How can you add JS to html doc.
+19. How can you add JS to html doc.<br>
-      a. by using the script tag < script >
+      a. by using the script tag < script > <br>

 ###class 1 md notes
 How the web works.